Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 	"amount" 10,
 }
 ```
 does not raise an error.
-If the `"customer_id"` is accessed somewhere downstream,
+If the `"customer_id"` were accessed somewhere downstream,
 ```py
 customer = order["customer_id"]
 ```
-raises `KeyError: 'customer_id'` and and you are left backtracking through the
+raises `KeyError: 'customer_id'` and you are left backtracking through the
 code to find where you forgot to add `'customer_id'`.

 Dataclasses also work well with type checkers like